 Product photography composition

 Composition in photography refers to how the items and other elements in your photo are arranged.
 When deciding how to compose your shot, first think through how you want to use the photos.
 “If you’re going for eCommerce photography — for your online ordering site, for example — you want the product to be centered in the photo,” Siminerio advises.
-“If you are doing something more stylised, like a banner for your website or putting it on Instagram, you can get a little bit more creative and do like rule of thirds, where you put something off onto the third of the frame, or you can have the background be blurry.
+“If you are doing something more stylized, like a banner for your website or putting it on Instagram, you can get a little bit more creative and do like rule of thirds, where you put something off onto the third of the frame, or you can have the background be blurry.
 There’s more room and more flexibility for creativity.
 But with eCommerce product photography, it’s all about showing the product as cleanly as possible.”

 At Square Photo Studio, Siminerio’s team has five general composition shots they recommend, depending on the product.